-Aetna - our Third Party Administrator (TPA) - partners with COB Smart®, and identifies EHP Plus members who have other insurance coverage.
-Aetna receives weekly files from COB Smart® with those members matching other insurance and will automatically update your record.
-This means less paperwork for most members.
+Aetna - our Third Party Administrator (TPA) - partners with COB Smart®, and identifies EHP members who have other insurance coverage.
+Aetna receives weekly files from COB Smart® with those EHP members matching other insurance and will automatically update your record.
+This means less paperwork for most EHP members.
 Some smaller insurance companies may not currently participate in COB Smart®.
 In these instances, you will be asked to complete the COB form.
 The form is available on our website at employeehealthplan.clevelandclinic.org and the instructions for completion are on the form.
-Note: Medicare is not included in this process, so the COB form will need to be completed.
+Note: Medicare is not included in this process, so the COB form will need to be completed if you are also covered under Medicare.